knbknb/ai-system-roles/FOR-AND-AGAINST-PROMPTING.md

 --------------------------------------------

-(not in the conversation, but related)
+(Not in the conversation, but related)

 ### Evolution of LLMs